 Mic check.
 Make sure your your phone is switched to “do not disturb” mode, your headphones are connected (bluetooth works best), and that you’re in a quiet place with good WiFi or cell reception.
 Because once you press the “go live” button, you’re on air for all to hear.
 What you do next is entirely up to you...

 You can seamlessly toggle back and forth between the show and music screens.
 Once your first listener tunes into the show, you can press play on your song of choice from your playlist, and Amp will automatically begin the song and mute all mics — host and callers.
 You can add new songs, pause, resume, or end a song at anytime.
-Music will only play when there’s at least one listener.
+While waiting for your first listener, you can play up to three solo jams to set the vibe.

 Note: Audio quality on the host side is reduced when playing music for latency reduction.
 However, listeners receive your show and the songs you play in a higher fidelity.